SkillFlame/Smart-Doorbell/README.md

 ### HOW TO

-1. Wire up a pushbutton on a GPIO22
+1. Wire the doorbell to GPIO20

 1. Wire up external DAC